SL project updates 48/2: Content Creation User Group

-The following notes are taken from the Content Creation User Group meeting, held on Thursday, October 26th, 2017 at 13:00 SLT.
+The majority of the following notes are taken from the Content Creation User Group meeting, held on Thursday, November 30th, 2017 at 13:00 SLT.
 For the purposes of Animesh testing, the meetings have relocated to the Animesh4 region on Aditi, the beta grid – look for the seating area towards the middle of the region.
 The meeting is chaired by Vir Linden, and agenda notes, etc, are usually available on the Content Creation User Group wiki page.

 Animesh (Animated Mesh)